Photo of author

 Anaphylaxis is an acute hypersensitivity reaction with potentially life-threatening consequences.
 It is often a sudden, multi-system, widespread allergic reaction.
 Anaphylaxis frequently results in death if untreated because it quickly progresses to respiratory failure.
 Anaphylactic reactions have traditionally been classified as Immunoglobulin E (IgE)-mediated responses, whereas anaphylactoid reactions are IgE-independent responses.
 The clinical condition and treatment … Read more

-Stress is the body’s response to dangerous circumstances, whether they are actual or only perceived as such.
+Stress is the body’s response to dangerous circumstances, whether they are actual or only perceived.
 When a person feels threatened, the body experiences a hormonal change that enables it to respond and prevent harm.
-This stress response, or the “fight-or-flight” response, is when the body prepares to defend itself and reacts by increasing … Read more
+This stress response, otherwise called the “fight-or-flight” response, happens when the body prepares to defend itself and reacts by increasing the … Read more

 A Cesarean section (C-section) is the surgical removal of the baby from the abdomen.
-C-sections may be elective or required due to emergency conditions such as pregnancy complications.
+C-sections may be elective or required due to emergency complications.
 There are several reasons a baby cannot or should not be delivered vaginally.
-For instance, a Cesarean delivery is frequently advised if the patient has a history … Read more
+For instance, a Cesarean delivery is frequently advised if the patient has a history of uterine rupture or … Read more

-Sickle cell anemia affects the oxygen-carrying blood cells, known as red blood cells (RBCs).
-Round, healthy RBCs transport oxygen to every body part and organ system.
-RBCs typically have a round shape and are flexible, so they may readily pass through blood vessels.
-In sickle cell anemia though, RBCs are rigid and sticky giving them … Read more
+Sickle cell anemia, also known as sickle cell disease (SCD), affects the oxygen-carrying red blood cells (RBCs).
+Healthy RBCs transport oxygen to every body part and organ system.
+RBCs are typically round and flexible, so they may readily pass through blood vessels.
+In sickle cell anemia, RBCs are rigid and sticky, giving them the appearance … Read more

 Pulmonary edema is an accumulation of fluid in the alveoli of the lungs that causes disturbances in gas exchange.
-Cardiogenic and noncardiogenic pulmonary edema are the two broad categories of this condition.
-Cardiogenic: Blood that enters through veins from the lung cannot be pumped out by the left ventricle of the heart.
-A sudden increase … Read more
+Cardiogenic and noncardiogenic pulmonary edema are the two main types of this condition.
+Cardiogenic: Blood that enters through veins from the lungs cannot be pumped out by the left heart ventricle.
+A sudden increase in the … Read more

 Osteomyelitis Nursing Diagnosis & Care Plan